Myths and excuses against barefooting

 realized that having one is nonsensical and simply bad for business.

-Unfortunately, many workers in food and other retail have not been made
+Unfortunately, many workers in food and related industry have not been

 so we still see the discriminatory "No shirt / no shoes / no service"